 There is hardly a beach that surrounds Inagua that wouldn't be recommended to visitors for different reasons.
 None of them are ever crowded and more are secluded, perfect for picnicking, shelling, or swimming.
 The beaches along the south and east shores are especially loved, and if you're lucky you may even encounter a hawksbill turtle, also on a swim.

-You'll discover a large number of beaches to choose from on the island.
-Snorkeling is an option at some of these beaches, for vacationers who are so inclined.
-You can click on specific beach names for a detailed review of that section of the coast.
+You'll find a large selection of beaches to visit on the island.
+Snorkeling is available at several locations, for visitors who enjoy the underwater scene.
+Click on the beach names for a detailed guide to that part of the coast.

-A beach where you may find people snorkeling is North West Point Beach.
+If you are wanting to snorkel, a beach where that's an option is North West Point Beach.
 North West Beach stands out for the honeycomb rocks that appear in the water, acting as stepping stones away from the shore.
 The beach itself is a long stretch of beige colored sand and features cool, bright blue waters.

 |11.8 mi.
 South of Central Great Inagua||South|